skarllot/visualstudio-docs.pt-br/docs/extensibility/extending-the-solution-explorer-filter.md

     }
     ```

-### <a name="test-your-code"></a>Teste seu código
+### <a name="test-your-code"></a>Test Your Code

-1. Compile e execute o projeto.
-Uma segunda instância do Visual Studio é exibida.
-Isso é chamado de instância experimental.
+1. Build and run the project.
+A second instance of Visual Studio appears.
+This is called the experimental instance.

-2. Na instância experimental do Visual Studio, abra um projeto c#.
+2. In the experimental instance of Visual Studio, open a C# project.

-3. Procure o botão que você adicionou na barra de ferramentas do Gerenciador de soluções.
-Ele deve ser o quarto botão da esquerda.
+3. Look for the button you added on the Solution Explorer toolbar.
+It should be the fourth button from the left.

-4. Quando você clica no botão, todos os arquivos devem ser filtrados e você deverá ver "todos os itens foram filtrados da exibição." no Solution Explorer.
+4. When you click the button, all the files should be filtered out, and you should see "All items have been filtered from view." in the Solution Explorer.